 Using more of the same clips, proceed to clip the rest of the cover to the supports.
 I usually don’t bother using any clips on top of the intermediate supports.
 But do clip well at the ends of the cover and along the bottom of the sides.

-Again you will be glad to not choose to do this during windy weather!
+Again you’ll be glad to not choose to do this during windy weather!

 4. Securing the edges with pins, rocks or boards

 The clips should help to keep the cover on at the bottom of the sides.
-But you will need to secure the excess cover at the ends and between the supports on the sides with something else.
+But you’ll need to secure the excess cover at the ends and between the supports on the sides with something else.

-You can push in pins especially made for row cover.
+You can push in pins especially made for row covers.
 These can tear the cover however, so I prefer to use smooth rocks or lumber.

 Be careful not to crush any plants along the edges of the bed with the rocks or lumber.
 While I have a trim board running around my raised beds, I have found that I can’t use the ledge to try and hold the row cover with rocks or lumber.
 During high winds the rocks or lumber sometimes fall off or animals may knock them off trying to get at my crops.
 Placing these hold-downs inside the bed is more secure.

-Remember to remove the cover when your crops start to flower (for pollinated fruiting crops such as tomatoes, cucumbers, peppers, etc.).
+Remember to remove the cover when your crops start to flower.
+This is especially critical for pollinated fruiting crops such as tomatoes, cucumbers, peppers, etc. You want the flowers to be accessible to bees and other pollinators as well as wind if they’re wind-pollinated crops.

 By then hopefully pests will have found your neighbour’s unprotected crops and won’t come back to yours!

-Also monitor the temperature and if the daytime temperature under the row covers is getting too high even if you are venting, you may need to remove them at least during the day.
+Also monitor the temperature and if the daytime temperature under the row covers is getting too high even if you are venting, you may need to remove them.
+Just keep an eye on the weather forecast in case colder overnight temperatures are forecast.

-When you remove the cover for pollination or when it is no longer needed, you need to clean and store it.
-This way it is ready to go next time you need it.
+When you remove the cover for pollination or when it’s no longer needed, you need to clean and store it.
+This way it’s ready to go next time you need it.
 Here are a few maintenance tips.

-- Always take care removing the cover, especially if it is Reemay as it is easy to tear.
+- Always take care removing or replacing the cover, especially if it’s Reemay as it’s easy to tear.
+You may need a helper to remove and replace the cover.

 - Clean it:

 - Greenhouse film can be hosed off or if really dirty, washed carefully with a sponge on a hard surface such as a patio, deck or driveway.
-Be careful not to move it around too much on a rough surface otherwise you will mar it and reduce light transmission.
+Be careful not to move it around too much on a rough surface otherwise you’ll mar it and reduce light transmission.

 - Fold and store.
 Careful where you store it as chewing animals such as rats and mice might take a liking to it (especially Reemay) and use it to build nests.